WHAT’S IN THE LIBRARY?

 - Theatre music including vocal scores and orchestral material for shows such as The Chocolate Soldier, The Cinema Star, Oh!
 Oh!
 Delphine and The Desert Song.

 - Many standard classical works

 The regular part of the library used by LMS Members is probably around 5000 pieces.
 The orchestral music most likely to be required by orchestras includes the works of the “core” of light orchestral composers such as Eric Coates, Ernest Tomlinson, Leroy Anderson, Robert Farnon, Haydn Wood, Edward German, Albert Ketèlbey, Roger Quilter, Trevor Duncan, Peter Hope and others.

 The library holds collections from Frank Cantell (conductor of the BBC West of England Light Orchestra), the Winter Gardens, Blackpool, Fritz Spiegl (flautist and writer), Monia Liter (pianist and broadcaster in the 1940s), Walter Collins (composer and conductor), John Fox (composer and arranger), Max Jaffa (violinist), the V&A, a number of personal collections as well as of local and county libraries.

 For more information, fill in the form below and one of our team will get back to you.
-Alternatively, download the catalogue HERE.
+Alternatively, view the catalogues HERE.

 Please check back soon as the catalogue is updated regularly.